nishkarsh25/minimum-time-in-mess/README.md

-Project Title
-"Minimum Time Spent in Mess" Analysis
+# Minimum Time Spent in Mess Analysis Project

-Description
 This project involves the analysis of the minimum time spent in a mess by a person.
+It includes the analysis of three different factors affecting the minimum time spent in the mess:

+- Entry rate
+- Service rate
+- Eating time

+These factors are combined to calculate the overall minimum time spent in the mess using mathematical equations.

-The project uses various statistical techniques and libraries such as scipy.stats, matplotlib, numpy, and pandas to plot and analyze different aspects of the data.
+The project uses various statistical techniques and libraries such as **scipy.stats**, **matplotlib**, **numpy**, and **pandas** to plot and analyze different aspects of the data.

-Objectives
-Work out and create a generator for the problem discussed in class (given entry rate, service rate, and eating time).
+To simulate the problem, a generator is created by assuming the three PDFs that were discussed in class: entry rate, service rate, and eating time.

-Simulate by creating a generator by assuming the 3 PDFs that you have.
-Analyze the three different factors affecting the minimum time spent in the mess, which are entry rate, service rate, and eating time.
+## Project Goals

+The main objectives of this project are:

-Combine the factors to calculate the overall minimum time spent in the mess using mathematical equations.
+- To analyze and visualize the minimum time spent in a mess by a person.
-Technologies Used
-Python
-Jupyter Notebook
-Scipy.stats
-Matplotlib
-Numpy
-Pandas
-Results
-The project successfully analyzed the three factors affecting the minimum time spent in the mess and combined them to calculate the overall minimum time spent using mathematical equations.
-The results were visualized using different plots and charts.
+- To calculate the overall minimum time spent in the mess using mathematical equations.

-Conclusion
-The analysis of the minimum time spent in a mess can help in improving the mess facilities and services to reduce the time spent by a person in the mess.
-This project provides a framework for conducting such analyses and can be applied to other similar scenarios.
+- To create a generator to simulate the problem by assuming the three PDFs that were discussed in class.
+- To use various statistical techniques and libraries to plot and analyze different aspects of the data.

+## Contact Information

+For any questions or concerns related to this project, please contact the project owner at bm21btech11016@iith.ac.in.